Parth-Chouhan/URL-Shortener/README.md

 The Python secrets module is used to randomly select characters.

-Before storing a generated code, the application checks the database to make sure the code is not already being used.
+Before storing a generated code, the application checks whether the code is already present in the database.

-Additionally, the MySQL database applies a UNIQUE constraint to the short_code column.
+The database also enforces uniqueness through the UNIQUE constraint on short_code.

+🧪 Validation & Error Handling

+The application handles several invalid scenarios.

+Empty URL
+URL cannot be empty
+Invalid URL

+Input:

+hello

+Response:

+Please enter a valid URL
+Unknown Short Code

+If a short code does not exist:

+Short URL not found

+The application returns a 404 response.

+Database Errors

+If a database operation fails, the application returns a user-friendly error message instead of exposing internal database details.

 🔒 Security Considerations

-The project follows several basic security practices:
+The project implements several basic security practices.

 Environment Variables

-Database credentials are stored in .env rather than directly inside the source code.
+Database credentials are stored in .env instead of being hardcoded into the source code.

 Parameterized SQL Queries